Are you wondering how to pre-mix 2-stroke oil? Need to know the oil to fuel ratio your power equipment needs?

 4-cycle small engines do not need oil added to the gas, they have an oil reservoir to hold the oil.
 This is because they have a built-in oiling system to provide lubrication and cooling.

-Do not mix oil into the gas for 4-cycle engines unless the manufacturer recommends it.
+Do not mix oil into the gas of 4-cycle engines unless the manufacturer recommends it.

 Is My Small Engine 2 Stroke or 4?